eshajulka/BC-COMS-1016.github.io/index.md

 Course Readings
-: Each lecture has an accompanying chapter/section of the [textbook](https://www.inferentialthinking.com/)
+: Each lecture has an accompanying chapter/section of the [textbook](https://www.inferentialthinking.com/) : Some lectures will have accompanying optional reading related to the lecture's topic

 Grading
 : This is a project-based course.
 There will be an open book take home midterm but